Which movies in theaters are worth the price of admission?

 Legendary late-night talk show host's world is turned upside down when she hires her only female staff writer.
 Originally intended to smooth over diversity concerns, her decision has unexpectedly hilarious consequences as the two women separated by culture and generation are united by their love of a biting punchline.

-Set to be released on Friday, June 14, "Late Night" already has a Tomatometer Score of 82% and an Audience Score of 91% on Rotten Tomatoes.
-Washington Post's Ann Hornaday said, "Like all comedians worth their salt, Kaling sets out to kill - but with kindness," and San Francisco Chronicle's Mick LaSalle noted, "'Late Night' is a fairly agreeable experience, and every time Thompson is on screen, there's a reason to keep watching."
+With a Tomatometer Score of 80% and an Audience Score of 91% on Rotten Tomatoes, "Late Night" is well worth a watch.
+The Chicago Reader's Kathleen Sachs said, "Heightened by an impressive performance from Thompson, it's a fun movie that tackles a variety of issues, including sexism in the workplace, with panache," and the Chicago Sun-Times' Richard Roeper noted, "Humor can be a great equalizer, and Thompson and Kaling are terrific as two women who are funny as hell and should never be underestimated."

-It's playing at Cobb Plaza Cinema Café 12 (155 S. Orange Ave.) through Wednesday, June 19; Cinemark Artegon Marketplace and XD (5150 International Drive) through Wednesday, June 19; and Fashion Square Premiere Cinema 14 (3201 E. Colonial Drive) through Tuesday, June 18.
+Get a piece of the action at Cobb Plaza Cinema Café 12 (155 S. Orange Ave.) through Tuesday, June 25; Cinemark Artegon Marketplace and XD (5150 International Drive) through Tuesday, June 25; and Fashion Square Premiere Cinema 14 (3201 E. Colonial Drive) through Wednesday, June 26.
 Click here for showtimes and tickets.

 This story was created automatically using local movie data, then reviewed by an editor.
 Click here for more about what we're doing.
 Got thoughts?
 Go here to share your feedback.